 In the muddy winter months, Alabama dog rot is more common in the UK, although thankfully it still remains a relatively rare disease.
 However, cases have risen since the 1980s and in 2021, there were 28 further cases reported in the UK.
 In total, there have been 279 cases confirmed cases of Alabama rot across the UK since the first case was reported in 2012.

-Our expert guide explains what Alabama dog rot is, how to spot the signs and what you can do to protect your dog from catching this deadly disease
+There are things you can do to protect your dog.
+Our expert guide explains what Alabama dog rot is, how to spot the signs and symptoms, and what you can do to prevent your dog catching this deadly disease.

 What is Alabama dog rot?